Launchpad guidelines and limitations

 When you add collections to a Launchpad event, make sure that no collection contains more than 1000 products.

-You can edit a product any way you want during an event, but if you change the price of the product, then when the event ends the product returns to its pre-event price.
+You can edit a product during an event, but if you change the price of the product, then when the event ends the product returns to its pre-event price.
 If you need to update the details of a product frequently, then schedule shorter events so that the details can be updated between events.

 All percentage discounts in an event apply to the regular prices of a product, not the compare at prices.
 When a sales event starts, your customers see the sale prices that you specified for the event.
 If you have compare at prices for your products, then for the duration of the event these values change to the regular, pre-sale prices of the products.
-When the event ends, both the regular prices and the compare at prices change back to the values that they had before the event.
+When the event ends, both the regular and compare at prices change back to the values that they had before the event.
 If you do not want the compare at prices to be shown during an event, then remove them from your event theme.

 It is possible for the same product to get added multiple times to the same event for different prices.
 When this occurs, any pricing differences are resolved as follows: